amazon-science/tgl/README.md

 ## Dataset

+[2022/06/22] We noticed that we uploaded the wrong version of the GDELT dataset and have uploaded the correct version.
+Please re-download all the files in the GDELT folder.
+Sorry of any inconvenience created.

 The four datasets used in our paper are available to download from AWS S3 bucket using the `down.sh` script.
 The total download size is around 350GB.

 To use your own dataset, you need to put the following files in the folder `\DATA\\<NameOfYourDataset>\`